komilakurbanova/BookCoversGeneration/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request or text kkurbanova.03@yandex.ru.

+# Contributors
+This code and dataset were developed by [Komila Kurbanova](https://github.com/komilakurbanova) and Alexandra Ulyanova